epogrebnyak/abacus/README.md

 2. Data structures used are serialisable, so inputs and outputs can be stored and retrieved.

-3. Modern Python features such as subclasssing and pattern matching help to make code cleaner.
-For example, classes like `Asset`, `Expense`, `Capital`, `Liability`, `Income` to pass information about account types and hold debits and credits.
+3. Modern Python features such as subclasssing and pattern matching help to make code cleaner (hopefully).
+For example, classes like `Asset`, `Expense`, `Capital`, `Liability`, `Income` pass useful information about account types.

 4. This is experimental software.
 The upside is that we can make big changes fast.
-   On a downside we do not learn (or earn) from users.
-Also we do not compete with big names like SAP, Oralce, Intuit or plain text accounting tools like `hledger` or `gnucash` in making a complete software product.
+   On a downside we do not learn (or earn) from users, at least yet.
+5. We do not compete with big names like SAP, Oralce, Intuit, smaller open source ERPs (Odoo, ERPNext, etc) or plain text accounting tools like `hledger` or `gnucash` in making a complete software product with journalling and document management.

 ## Similar projects